[ VALUATION ]

 Is the Allan Taylor & Co. business valuation certified?

 What if I need a certified business valuation?

 How often should I have a business valuation done?

 What is the cost of your business valuation?

-Our typical fee for an Opinion of Business Value & Sellability for one entity is $2,500.
-Turn-around time is approximately three to four weeks after we receive all of the information requested.
+The fee for our Business Value & Sellability Assessment starts at $3,500 (additional charges may apply).
+Turn-around time is approximately two to three weeks after we receive all of the information requested.